-The Three Houses This familiar tool for most practitioners can be used to explore the acts of violence and other behaviours that frighten and worry the child as well as what worries they have for others.
+The Three Houses Tool This familiar tool for most practitioners can be used to explore the acts of violence and other behaviours that frighten and worry the child as well as what worries they have for others.
 It can help explore protective factors that can shape safety and case planning and create a picture of what needs to change for the child to feel safe and happy.
 This can be a powerful motivator for change for the father using violence.

-The Power and control wheel be helpful in identifying the ways in which a mother is being controlled and abused.
+The Power and Control Wheel be helpful in identifying the ways in which a mother is being controlled and abused.

 Related forms, templates and resourcesBack to top